This beautiful beach is about 20 km west of Heraklion Crete, easily accessed 2 km from the national road.

 Diving locations include El Greco Reef and Cave, Mononaftis, Daedalos and even Dia Island.

-A rich marine life can be experienced including stingrays, squid, octopus, moray eels, salemas, banded and saddled bream, sea rabbits, scorpion fish, sponges, sea anemones, conger eels, cuttlefish, shrimps, groupers, snappers, crabs, and the beautiful sea horses.
+A rich marine life can be experienced including stingrays, squid, octopus, moray eels, salemas, banded and saddled bream, sea rabbits, scorpion fish, sponges, sea anemones, conger eels, cuttlefish, shrimps, groupers, snappers, crabs, beautiful sea horses and jellyfish like the Mediterranean Jellyfish pictured above.

-An excellent spot is Almyra (above), which has a bar, café and restaurant, all just a heartbeat from the water, and serves fresh local food, with great service (below).
+An excellent spot is Almyra (above), which has a bar, café and restaurant, all just a heartbeat from the water, and serves fresh local food, with great service.

 Agia Pelagia is one of our favourite beaches in Crete.
 It is still very Greek and charming.